claydoers/claydoers/README.md

 ______________

 **I am a professional data engineer that has a strong interest in <br>
-learning from data and making it usable to tell a story**
+learning from data and making it usable to tell a story!**

 - :test_tube: I like data science, data engineering, security, & ETL/ELT.
 - 🌱 I’m currently learning R & Python.